 Published: 01-01-2006 | Author: Remy van Elst | Text only version of this article

 Hi there!
-I'm Remy, a developer with a focus on C++, C#, C, Linux and embedded systems.
+I'm Remy, a developer with a focus on C++, C, some C#, Linux and embedded systems.

-I currently work for De Jong DUKE were I develop software for an embedded platform that powers coffee machines.
-This is a C++ and Qt stack running on Yocto Linux.
+I currently work on a C++ and Qt stack running on Yocto Linux.
 It controls hardware, runs the UI and has a few utilities for IoT connectivity and configuration.
 Technology includes Microsoft Visual C++ (MFC), .NET (Framework, C++/CLI and Core), Flash, Qt and ARM kernel drivers.

 I've been a Linux/UNIX sysadmin for over 10 years; I've built high-available cloud environments in OpenStack, Azure or on premise, with Ansible, Chef, Puppet and Terraform (but can work with any other configuration management tool).
 My sysadmin keywords are OpenStack, cloud, virtualization, high-availability, scaling and clustering, security, (Open)SSL, Python, Powershell, bash and general linux/UNIX system administration.